NO. OF CREDITS:

 ADDITIONAL COURSE INFORMATION

-The History of Rock and Roll Disc 1-5, DVD five disc set; Warner Brothers Home DVD (2004).
-Used eBay about $45.00 or you may find videos on YouTube.
+If you choose to purchase the DVD's of The History of Rock and Roll Disc 1-5, DVD five disc set; Warner Brothers Home DVD (2004).
+Used eBay about $45.00 or you may find and access the videos on YouTube.
+Video URL's are accessed via your student assignments located on your student dashboard.

 The course textbook, Rockin’ Out!
-Popular Music in the U.S.A. by Reebee Garofalo, fourth Edition, ISBN-0-13-2343305-3, is available new and used starting at $7 from Amazon.com.
-It is also available at local libraries Or A free 2008 older edition version can be view with a subscription to: Internet Access https://archive.org/ You will need to sign up for an account to check out the internet version.
+Popular Music in the U.S.A. by Reebee Garofalo, fourth, or later, Edition, ISBN-0-13-2343305-3, is available new and used starting at $7 from Amazon.com.
+It is also available at local libraries Or A free 2008 older edition version of the text can be view with a subscription to: Internet Access https://archive.org/ (copy and paste) You will need to sign up for an account to check out the internet version.
 Please note that the older editions may not correspond with the assignments numbers.
 Please adjust your reading to match the assignments.

 ASSIGNMENTS REQUIRED FOR HOURS OR UNIVERSITY QUARTER CREDIT